List of Star Wars species (K–O): Kushiban

 Kushiban are small rabbit-like creatures that live on Kushibah in the Star Wars galaxy.
 Distinguishing features include large black eyes, floppy ears, and a long tail.
 They are capable of walking on either their hind legs or on all fours, though to move more quickly in a run or a charge, they must run with all four appendages.
 On their hind legs they stand at 0.5 meters or 1.6404 feet tall, with an extra 0.3 meters' worth of tail.
 While often mistaken for cute, pet-like animals, they are actually intelligent beings with a complex culture as well as both a written and spoken language.
 They have mastered fire (used to frighten away hostile, fire-fearing Xinkras) and can use technology.
 Rather than paws, they have hands with opposable thumbs and feet.
 As a means of communication, Kushibans' fur changes color in correlation to its mood.
-A Kushiban in a calm, normal state of emotions is white; a Kushiban in the deepest of despairs is totally black.
+A Kushiban in a calm, normal state of emotions is white; a Kushiban in the deepest of despair is totally black.

 While they tend to stay on Kushibah, the occasional Kushiban is called away by wanderlust or a specific need.
 Jedi Master Ikrit is the most famous of the Kushiban who have done so.